KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

 The `calculate_sro_parameters` module:
 - **Fugacity calculation**: Computes temperature-dependent fugacity values from EPIs
-- **SRO parameter calculation**: Determines Warren-Cowley SRO parameters (α_nm) for each pair and shell:
+- **SRO parameter calculation**: Determines Warren-Cowley SRO parameters (α_nm) for each pair and shell based on the analytical models derived in the Y.Rao and W.Curtin's article (DOI: 10.1016/j.actamat.2022.117621).
+Currently supports prediction of the SRO parameters only for the 1st coordination shell for the binary, ternary, quaternary and quinary systems using pair models.
-  - Binary systems: Direct calculation from fugacity
-  - Ternary systems: Matrix solution for coupled equations
-  - Quaternary/Quinary systems: Extended matrix formulations

 - **Temperature dependence**: Calculates SRO parameters across the specified temperature range
 - Saves results to `{alloy_name}_sro_results.json` and `{alloy_name}_fugacity_results.txt`